yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/adam_sarah.md

 - 3: Application implements all functionality as defined, but some bugs or strange behavior where features intersect
 - **2: Application is missing required functionality, deviates significantly from the spec, or serious bugs prevent features from being usable**
 - 1: Application is missing a significant portion of functionality

+things work with tests and individually, but the apps do not work together for put, post, delete requests.

 ### Planning and Design